What does “Content created by Clue with financial support from Bayer” mean?

-Bayer is an international pharmaceutical company in the field of research, development and marketing of pharmaceutical products and diagnostic products, including in women’s health and contraception.
+Bayer is an international pharmaceutical company in the field of research, development, and marketing of pharmaceutical products and diagnostic products, including in women’s health and contraception.

 Bayer’s stated intention for this sponsorship is “to educate women on contraceptive options to make an informed choice on what meets their individual needs best.”

-Clue does not have an interest in promoting hormonal birth control, and recognizes that more research and better contraceptive options are needed.
+Clue does not have an interest in promoting hormonal birth control and recognizes that more research and better contraceptive options are needed.
 We are invested in giving women and people with cycles the best possible information about their current contraceptive options.

-What say does Bayer have over Clue’s content?
+How much say does Bayer have over Clue’s content?

 None at all.
 There are no approvals or stipulations about what we cover, beyond the agreed-upon topics of hormones and contraception.

 What processes does Clue have in place to make sure its coverage of Bayer and its products will remain objective?